 Mujadara, also known as lentils and rice, is a Middle Eastern side dish or can be a meal with salad or meat.
 A combination of amazing flavors coming from the stock, olive oil, and caramelized onion.
 I'm sharing a vegan and gluten-free Mujadara recipe, but you can use chicken stock instead of vegetable stock; the taste will amaze you.
 Perfectly seasoned and fluffy rice garnished with crispy onion slices adds a wonderful texture to this dish!
 Watch the video for the lentils and rice recipe tutorial.
 Don't forget to try my Bulgur Mujadara.

 Mujadara is a Lebanese side dish, and it is cooked slightly differently in different Middle Eastern countries.
 In some recipes, you will find the addition of cumin; in another recipe, it is cinnamon.
 Mujadara is a poor man's food or a poor man's lunch.
 You can find it written on the internet as mujaddara, mejadara, and mojadara!

 You will spend a minimum amount of money imagined making this dish compared to the mind-blowing delicious flavor.
 Mujadara consists of rice, lentils, oil, salt, onion, and stock.

 6 Ingredients to Make Mujadara Recipe

-This vegan side dish is quick to prepare; the only lengthy process is caramelizing the onion, which can take up to 8 minutes.
+Lentils and rice a vegan side dish, is quick to prepare; the only lengthy process is caramelizing the onion, which can take up to 8 minutes.
 After caramelizing the onion, all you need is 20 minutes to cook the rest of the ingredients and serve the dinner in a short time.
-Mujadara is perfect for those who live in dorms and for camping.
+Mujadara recipe is perfect for those who live in dorms and for camping.
 It is a very light dinner and full of nutrients.

 To make the Mujadara you will need: